JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 the framework: generated accessors, multimodule support, localization, and so on.
 Consider transitioning fully to the multiplatform resource library to unlock that potential.

-With Compose Multiplatform %composeVersion%, the resources API available in the `compose.ui` package is deprecated.
+With Compose Multiplatform 1.7.0, the resources API available in the `compose.ui` package is deprecated.
 If you still need to work with Java resources, copy the following implementation to your project to ensure that your code works after you upgrade to Compose Multiplatform 1.7.0 or above: